KennyLowe/architecture-center/docs/microservices/microservice-boundaries.md

 - The Scheduler and Supervisor are domain services that coordinate the activities performed by other microservices.
 It makes sense to factor these into their own microservices.

 So far, we haven't considered any non-functional requirements.
-Thinking about the application's throughput requirements, the development team decides to create a separate Ingestion microservice that is responsible for ingesting client requests.
+Thinking about the application's throughput requirements, the development team decided to create a separate Ingestion microservice that is responsible for ingesting client requests.
 This microservice will implement [load leveling](../patterns/queue-based-load-leveling.md) by putting incoming requests into a buffer for processing.
 The Scheduler will read the requests from the buffer and execute the workflow.

 The following diagram shows the design at this point: